Birkbjo/Lost-Ark-Queue-Monitor/README.md

 By default it takes screenshots of Lost Ark, and plays an alert when it thinks you are in Character Select screen.

-Ideally, you should try running the program on a character-select screen (eg. log into a low-population server), and verify that it recognizes that you are not in a queue.
+Ideally, you should try running the program on a character-select screen, and verify that it recognizes that you are not in a queue.
 You can also use the `dry` command below to check that notification sound works (note that this may be loud).

 ### Notifications